MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ### Every delimited allocation unique

-Make each volume's allocation unique, meaning it does not share *all* its servers with another volume (some overlap is okay).
+To maximize fault tolerance, make each volume's allocation unique, meaning it does not share *all* its servers with another volume (some overlap is okay).
 With N servers, there are "N choose 3" unique combinations – here's what that means for some common cluster sizes:

 | Number of servers (N) | Number of unique delimited allocations (N choose 3) |
 |-----------------------|-----------------------------------------------------|